 The $D$-waves are the first for which we do not impose their own Roy-Steiner equations.
-They are modified from UFD to CFD indirectly, because they enter as input in the Roy-Steiner equations of the $S$ and $P$-waves, and also in the Forward Dispersion Relations.
-Remember we have chosen existing Breit-Wigner like parameterizations to describe the data around the resonance and that there is no data below roughly 1 GeV, where they are almost negligible, so the direct parameterizations carry little, if any, information about threshold dynamics.
-Thus, in principle, our CFD results are very unreliable there.
-The situation is even worse for the $I=3/2$ case, because it is almost negligible everywhere (see Fig.~\ref{fig:D32phase}).
-We were only interested in the bulk of their contribution above 1 GeV.
-Still, the scattering lengths from sum rules are perfectly consistent with each other for both the $I=1/2$ and $I=3/2$ partial waves, and even with the CFD parameterization and with the results in \cite{Buettiker:2003wj}.
-The slopes of the $D$-wave CFD are meaningless, but our sum rules are fairly consistent among themselves and with \cite{Buettiker:2003wj} Note that we confirm the opposite sign for $b_2^{3/2}$, compared to the NNLO ChPT estimate.
-Once again let us remark the the CFD slope parameters for the $D$-waves are less reliable that those from sum rules, as they appear as a result of the lack of data, the fact that we chose very simple parameterizations and tat we have not imposed partial-wave dispersion reltions on them.
+They are modified from UFD to CFD indirectly because they enter as input in the Roy-Steiner equations of the $S$ and $P$-waves, and also in the forward dispersion relations.
+Remember we have chosen existing Breit-Wigner-like parameterizations to describe the data around the resonance and that there are no data below roughly 1 GeV, where they are almost negligible.
+Hence, the direct parameterizations carry little, if any, information about threshold dynamics.
+Thus, in principle, our CFD results are not expected to be very reliable there.
+The situation may be even worse for the $I=3/2$ case because it is almost negligible everywhere (see Fig.~\ref{fig:D32phase}).
+As a matter of fact, we were only interested in the bulk of their contribution to dispersion relations above 1 GeV.
+Surprisingly, the scattering lengths from sum rules are perfectly consistent with each other for both the $I=1/2$ and $I=3/2$ partial waves, and even with their CFD parameterization as well as with the results in \cite{Buettiker:2003wj}.
+The slopes of the $D$-wave CFD are meaningless, but our sum rules are fairly consistent among themselves and with \cite{Buettiker:2003wj}.
+Note that we confirm the negative sign for $b_2^{3/2}$, at odds with the positive NNLO ChPT estimate.
+Of course, the direct CFD slope parameters for the $D$-waves are less reliable than those obtained from sum rules, as there is a lack of data, we chose very simple parameterizations and we have not imposed partial-wave dispersion relations on these waves.